OneDrive guide for enterprises

 Encryption of data in transit and at rest

-OneDrive uses advanced data-encryption methods between your client and the data center, between servers in the data center, and at rest.
+OneDrive uses advanced data-encryption methods between your device and the data center, between servers in the data center, and at rest.
 At rest, OneDrive uses disk encryption through BitLocker Drive Encryption and file encryption to secure your data.
 Each file is encrypted with its own encryption key; anything larger than 64 KB is split into individual chunks, each of which has its own encryption key locked in a key store.

 Customer-controlled encryption keys